Ungoliant: Analysis

 According to the Tolkien scholar John Wm.
 Houghton, the story of Ungoliant and Morgoth is comparable to the account in John Milton's Paradise Lost in which Sin conceives a child, Death, by Satan.
 Both Sin and Death are always hungry; Satan says he will feed them, and leads them to the world.

 Joe Abbott, writing in Mythlore, comments that Ungoliant and Shelob are similar monsters, "product of a singular concept".
 He observes that they are female giants, something found in Northern folklore.
 Those are not usually in spider form, but he notes an early Icelandic example where "the Devil appears as a spider and has his leg cut off".
 On Ungoliant's race, he notes Tolkien's remark in The Theft of Melko (in The Book of Lost Tales) that "Mayhap she was bred of mists and darkness on the confines of the Shadowy seas, in the utter dark that came between the overthrow of the Lamps and the kindling of the Trees, but more like she has always been [Abbott's italics]; and she it is who loveth still to dwell in that black place taking the guise of an unlovely spider."
 He draws attention to Tolkien's suggestions that Ungoliant has always existed and that she is simply choosing to appear (in the "guise") as a spider, and states that this means she must be an immortal Maia, a spirit-being able to take on physical form.
 He offers the parallel of Nott ("Night"), an Icelandic female giant in the "Gilfaginning" in the Prose Edda of Snorri Sturluson.
 Nott was dark, like all her kindred, just as Ungoliant and all her brood dwell in and "personify" darkness.

+In Mythlore, Candice Fredrick and Sam McBride write that Ungoliant and the lesser spider Shelob signify purely irrational evil, "wholly preoccupied with their own lusts; they operate on the pleasure principle."
+They contrast this with the Dark Lords Melkor and Sauron, who, while also wholly evil, possess the power of rational thought, "evil guided by rationality".
+Thus, Melkor can think long-term, exploiting other beings to achieve his goals, whereas Ungoliant chooses "instant gratification".
+They further assert that the spiders' irrationality required Tolkien to make them female, while the Dark Lords' analytical thought identified them as male.

+In a version of Of the Darkening of Valinor written after The Lord of the Rings, and not included in The Silmarillion, Tolkien added that "[Ungoliantë] would not dare the perils of Aman, or the power of the dreadful Lords, without a great reward; for she feared the eyes of Manwë and Varda more even than the wrath of Melkor."
+Kristine Larsen, in Mallorn, comments that this mention of Varda's power over the great spider is unique.

 Legacy

-In science

-Ungoliant is the namesake of two species of spider: Nemesia ungoliant, a species of Nemesiidae which was described in 2007, and Ochyrocera ungoliant, an Ochyroceratidae species that was described in 2018.